JonasToth/jonastoth.github.io/content/about/index.md

 +++

 My name is Jonas Toth and I am a german software developer living in Leipzig.
-Natural science and computer science spark my curiosity the most.
+Physics and computer science spark my curiosity most.

 <table>
     <thead>